-Miter Saw Cutting Procedure
+Sliding Miter Saw Cutting Procedure

-- Unlock the Head Lock-Down Pin. - Check that all adjustment knobs are tight (Table Lock Knob, Bevel Lock Knob, Fence Lock Knob). - Blow any sawdust or debris away from the Fence.
-Place the work material against the Fence. - Align the marked location of the cut on the work material with the Saw Blade.

-Note: To prevent your workpiece from being cut too short, align the edge of the blade with the measured mark, keeping the rest of the blade on the waste side of the cut.

-6. Hold the work material in place using the Clamp.
+- Unlock the Head Lock-Down Pin. - Check that all adjustment knobs are tight (Miter Lock Knob, Bevel Lock Knob, and Sliding Fence Lock Knob). - 4.
+Blow any sawdust or debris away from the Fence.
+Place the work material against the Fence. - 5.
+Align the marked location of the cut on the work material with the saw blade.
+To prevent the workpiece from being cut too short, align the edge of the blade with the measured mark, keeping the rest of the blade on the waste side of the cut. - 6.
+Hold the work material in place using the Clamp.
 Ensure that the work material is level and supported securely.
 Use saw horses or supports if necessary.